-The condensate water and the ice formed in the outdoor unit during heat mode can be directed away using the optional drain joint + pipe included with the system.
+The condensate water and the ice formed in the outdoor unit during heat mode can be directed away using the optional drain pipe included with the system.

-- 1. Fasten the drain joint depicted in the diagram to the 1 inch port located in the bottom part of the unit. - 2.
-Connect the drain joint and the drain pipe together. - 3.
+- 1. Fasten the drain port in the 1 inch port located in the part of the unit depicted in the diagram. - 2.
+Connect the drain port and the drain pipe. - 3.
 Ensure the condensate will drain to a suitable place.